akhealth/EIS-Modernization/technical-prototyping.md

 ## What we prototype

-Tehnical prototypes should address risks identified by the product team.
+Technical prototypes should address risks identified by the product team.
 The approach to using technical prototypes borrows heavily from the idea of a [code spike](http://agiledictionary.com/209/spike/) in agile software development.
-Code spikes are not meant to produce production ready code, and should be designed to leverage the simplest possible solution to identify solitutions to an outstanding question or potential risk.
+Code spikes are not meant to produce production ready code, and should be designed to leverage the simplest possible solution to identify solutions to an outstanding question or potential risk.
 Technical prototypes. like code spikes, should help give the product team clarity on the level of efforts required to address risks that have been identified in the planning process.

 ## Prototyping infrastructure

-Through pur initial prototypes efforts, we worked through a variety of initial challenges.
+Through our initial prototypes efforts, we worked through a variety of initial challenges.
 Having done so, we are now positioned to more easily and quickly prove out technical questions.
 We can now take advantage of...

 - **Security plans** - Agreement with state security teams about the applicable security requirements (should connect to documentation of that agreement)
 - **Tailored IT standards** - (Is this similar to the security plans above; should connect to documentation)